matejsemancik/tempo-timer/README.md

 Download latest release [here](https://github.com/matejsemancik/tempo-timer/releases/latest).

-The app is not signed and notarized on macOS, and probably will never be (I refuse to pay Apple Developer fee for this).
+The app is not signed and notarized on macOS and probably will never be (I refuse to pay Apple Developer fee for this), so system will not let you run the app without additional dance.
 Considering you inspected source code and you trust it, you can
-- manually do `xattr -d -r com.apple.quarantine <path_to_Tempo Timer.app>`, or
+- manually run `xattr -d -r com.apple.quarantine <path_to_Tempo Timer.app>`, or
 - right-click the app icon and click Open (this should bypass the macOS Gatekeeper), or
 - after opening the app and being alerted by Gatekeeper that this app is "unsafe" or "damaged", navigate to `System Settings -> Privacy & Security` and allow it to open there, or
 - build it from source code 👇 -- apps built locally do not trigger Gatekeeper